-The completed timesheets are then submitted to the Program Director each week.
+The completed timesheets are then submitted to the Program Director each week by NOON on Monday, following the week of training.
 Point reduction in grades will be applied for those timesheets which are submitted late, unsigned, or are incomplete.

 3.10 Clinical Experience Objectives & Assignments